mabusamra1/Resume/README.md

 ## Professional Experience
 ### UScellular Corporation — Principal Network Solution Architect   Jun 2016 – Present
-•	Designed and implemented network services for over 30 projects, leveraging LTE, VoLTE, IMS, 5G, and IoT technologies to support initiatives such as emergency services, prioritized data/voice, Private LTE (CUPS), domestic and international LTE/VoLTE roaming, and Diameter security.\
+•	Designed and implemented network services for over 30 projects, leveraging LTE, VoLTE, IMS, 5G, and IoT technologies to support initiatives such as emergency services, prioritized data/voice, Private LTE (CUPS), domestic and international LTE/VoLTE roaming and Diameter security.\
 •	Reduced Opex and increased RoI by developing innovative, cutting-edge network solutions that established UScellular as an IoT aggregator, seamlessly integrating IoT MVNO enterprise customers, like FloLive, Ameren, Monogoto, Webbing, and Southern Linc …etc.\
 •	Engineered IoT eSIM solutions based on GSMA push-and-pull models, directly contributing to securing contracts with enterprise clients such as RelayPro and TactaCam.\
 •	Played a key role in the successful CDMA sunset by identifying and updating impacted network configurations, ensuring a smooth transition.\